DarshanWalchale/CP-Assignment/ReadMe.txt

 				All requests made by the library are stored in sentRequests.txt.
 Text files named the respective vendor/library records all requests made to it along with the name of the requesting library (LIMITATION %)
 			*	Other libraries can make requests for books in this library (title, library name required).
 				Search option is given here to find books in the current library.
 All requests are stored in recvdRequests.txt.
-				If book with same title (case sensitive) is present
+				If book with same title (case sensitive) is present, author is not asked; else request is still taken, and user is informed about it
 			*	Option to display all sent requests and received requests for current library

 		6. Review Admin Privileges